s2ward/469/01-references.md

 This is true for 26/28 "pairs".
 This means that the numbers are in a deliberate sequence.
 And the value of "X" can be quite reliably estimated.

 The number on the left seems to be 1.5x~ of that on the number to the right.
+I think this is why they tried to hide some of the numbers on the right with the clay-figure.

 As the numbers are mirrored, it could be a reference that when bonelords talk/blink, they see the other 'blink' the numbers mirrored.
-There is also a [mirrored room](https://imgur.com/IRWwDA9) in paradox tower of 469s creator, this room contains books that *could* be the cipher for 469.
+There is also a [mirrored room](https://imgur.com/IRWwDA9) in paradox tower of 469's creator, this room contains books that *could* be the cipher for 469.

 [Book](https://tibia.fandom.com/wiki/Ljkhbl_Nilse_(Book)):